documentationfor yFiles for HTML 3.0.0.1

 Synchronize fill and stroke with currentColor

-The Arrow implementation does not support the CSS class property.
-Nevertheless, it is still possible to color the arrow dependent on the CSS class of the related PolylineEdgeStyle by assigning CURRENT_COLOR or CURRENT_COLOR, which also works with Automatic Type Conversion:
+The Arrow implementation does not directly support the CSS class property.
+Nevertheless, you can still control the color of the arrow based on the CSS class of the related PolylineEdgeStyle.
+To do this, assign CURRENT_COLOR or CURRENT_COLOR, which also works with Automatic Type Conversion:

 <style>